 The Fund has adopted a Distribution Plan (the "Plan") pursuant to Rule 12b-1 under the Act.
 Under the terms of the Plan, the Fund will compensate Federated Securities Corp.
-(FSC), the principal distributor, from the daily net assets of the Fund's Class A Shares and Class C Shares to finance activities intended to result in the sale of these shares.
-The Plan provides that the Fund may incur distribution expenses at the following percentages of average daily net assets annually, to compensate FSC:
+(FSC), the principal distributor, from the daily net assets of the Fund's Class A Shares to finance activities intended to result in the sale of these shares.
+The Plan provides that the Fund may incur distribution expenses at 0.05% of average daily net assets, annually, to compensate FSC.
+Subject to the terms described in the Expense Limitation note, FSC may voluntarily choose to waive any portion of its fee.